seatsurfing/seatsurfing.github.io/src/pages/terms.md

    1. Distribute verbatim copies of Software’s output (including compiled binaries).
 1. Binary Restricted: Licensee may sublicense Software as a part of a larger work containing more than Software, distributed solely in Object or Binary form under a personal, non-sublicensable, limited license.
 Such redistribution shall be limited to unlimited codebases.
 1. Non Assignable & Non-Transferable: Licensee may not assign or transfer his rights and duties under this license.
-1. Commercial, Royalty Free: Licensee may use Software for any purpose, including paid-services, without any royalties.
+1. Commercial: Licensee may use Software for any purpose in commercial environments, but must not use Software to provide paid-services.

 ## 3. Term & termination